 Mint is one the most popular budgeting apps because it’s 100% free for users.
 It also offers free transaction syncing between your bank account the app to help you keep track of your expenses.
 This is a feature you’d have to pay for with EveryDollar Plus.
 But budgeting with EveryDollar is actually faster and more user-friendly than Mint.
 Some of the “helpful hints” on Mint are actually ads, and users have been reporting more problems with Mint’s account syncing feature over the past year.

 Another popular budgeting app is You Need a Budget, or YNAB.
 This app is actually quite different from Mint and EveryDollar because it focuses more on budgeting into the future instead of analyzing the past and present.
 The YNAB program is based on living off last month’s income, encouraging you not to spend the income you’ve earned until 30 days later once you’ve built up a savings buffer.
-YNAB is $50 per year and if you are a data lover, this may not be the best option for you, as it doesn’t provide much in the way of analysis and trend data for your spending.
+After a 34-day free trial, you can choose one of YNAB’s plans: a $14.99 monthly plan or a $99 annual plan.
+If you are a data lover, this may not be the best option for you, as it doesn’t provide much in the way of analysis and trend data for your spending.

 That said, it might be hard to convince people to switch to EveryDollar since there are other budgeting apps, like Mint, that allow users to connect their bank accounts and sync transactions for free.